brimdata/zed/cmd/zar/README.md

 ```
 zar zq -o keys.zng "put key=id.orig_h | cut -c id | sort key" groupby.zng
 ```
+(ignore "value is unset" messages... we need to fix this)

 Run ls again and you'll see everything is there
 ```